 Growth hacks themselves are strategies and tactics designed to be results-oriented using any means to achieve growth.
-To get an inside scoop check out the growth case studies on Growthhackers.com community to see how some of todays largest tech companies managed to gain millions of users.
+To get an inside scoop to check out the growth case studies on Growthhackers.com community to see how some of today’s largest tech companies managed to gain millions of users.

 Growth Hacker is the new VP of Marketing according to Andrew Chen.
 Growth hacking is traditionally used in Saas based startups or internet based companies.
 Regular digital marketers only focus on activation and acquisitions (getting qualified website traffic that hopefully converts into a sale).
 With that being said, growth hacking can be done for any online or offline company, it just requires a change in mindset.

-For example I work for an ecommerce company as a Digital Marketing Coordinator at PropertyRoom.com.
+For example, I work for an eCommerce company as a Digital Marketing Coordinator at PropertyRoom.com.
 We focus on all stages of the growth hacking funnel.
 When we see parts of the website that needs to be changed to increase retention we communicate with developers and they put it into their next sprint.
-We continuously test and measure our hypothesis to learn and find new growth hacks based off the methodology from The Lean Startup, growth hacking, and inbound marketing.
+We continuously test and measure our hypothesis to learn and find new growth hacks based on the methodology from The Lean Startup, growth hacking, and inbound marketing.